 5. Write everything on a to do list (and then stop thinking about it) – it took me a few days before I was focused or relaxed enough to do this.
 But this worked fantastically well, I time boxed it to one hour, and wrote down everything that I needed to be doing for my business, and classified everything as high, medium and low priority.
 And for all high priorities, I was able to classify that none of them needed attention until I returned from holiday.

 6. Go on holiday with someone awesome – I went on holiday with a friend, rather than my partner (who is also awesome!).
-What made this so important was we were both their to relax, and had an absolute blast chatting about anything and everything, plus working through some of life’s clear and present stresses through chat.
+What made this so important was we were both there to relax, and had an absolute blast chatting about anything and everything, plus working through some of life’s clear and present stresses through chat.

 7. I didn’t do this myself, but setting up an out of office on email is a great idea.
 It let’s the person know that their email has been received, but also manages their expectations as to when they are likely to get a response.